bloderxd/boat/README.md

 # Enhancement
 Next studies and improvements:

-- Usage of `suspend` functions in all effects to handle its Unit complexities
 - Integration with Compose `NavHost` API
 - Use `FIR` to validate `BoatRouteContractEffect` in compile time